 After watching the video, I figured it out and replaced the bulb a few minutes later.
-The money that would have otherwise would have gone to the dealer, went right into my investment account.
+The money that otherwise would have gone to the dealer, went right into my investment account.

 Home Depot offers three different class settings to learn skills that you can use around the house or in the yard.
 All of these classes are free and are geared towards:

-Lowe's also offers in-store DIY classes for adults and children.
-But they've taken it a step further with The Upskill Project, where professionals will come to your home and teach you valuable skills.
-It's almost like you're on an episode of HGTV!
+Lowe’s also offers a How-To Library and in-store DIY classes for adults and children.
+But they’ve taken it a step further with The Upskill Project, where professionals will come to your home and teach you valuable skills.
+It’s almost like you’re on an episode of HGTV!

 The classes include hands-on training from a store employee and reference materials that you can take home with you.
 A sampling of the upcoming classes at Home Depot near my home include:

 - Installing a faucet